 Left to right: Green bean legumes, Dragon Tongue (purple-streaked white) and Roma II (green) legumes, red noodle bean legumes, sugar snap pea legumes.

 - Fresh-shelled beans are harvested when the pods are plump with full-size, tender seeds.
 The seeds are removed from the pod, which is discarded, and prepared and eaten while soft.
-These include the black bean, cannellini bean, and cranberry or borlotti bean varieties of Phaseolus vulgaris, lima or butter bean (Phaseolus lunatus from Central and South America), and garbanzo bean or chickpea (Cicer arietinum, originating in southeastern Turkey), all of which are also harvested dried.
+These include the black bean, cannellini bean, and cranberry or borlotti bean varieties of Phaseolus vulgaris, lima or butter bean (Phaseolus lunatus from Central and South America), and garbanzo bean or chickpea (Cicer arietinum, originating in southeastern Turkey), all of which are also harvested dried as pulses.
 The pods of edible soybean (Glycine max, native to East Asia), which the Japanese call edamame, are cooked and served intact, but only the seeds are consumed by biting down on the pod to pop the seeds into the mouth, after which the pod is discarded.

 - Dried beans are harvested when the seeds rattle in the mature, dried-out pods.
 The pulses are also shelled and the pods discarded.
 They are stored dry or canned.
 Pulses include the kidney bean, navy bean, pinto bean, and white bean varieties of Phaseolus vulgaris as well as lentil (Lens culinaris, native to France, Spain, and parts of the Middle East), adzuki bean (Vigna angularis, indigenous to East Asia), mung bean (Vigna radiata, originating in the Indian subcontinent) and cowpea or black-eyed pea (Vigna unguiculata, indigenous to sub-Saharan Africa).